Captain Kidd and the Slave Girl

-Captain Kidd and the Slave Girl is a 1954 American adventure film directed by Lew Landers and starring Anthony Dexter, Eva Gabor, and Alan Hale Jr. It was distributed by United Artists.
+Captain Kidd and the Slave Girl is a 1954 American swashbuckler adventure film directed by Lew Landers and starring Anthony Dexter, Eva Gabor, and Alan Hale Jr. It was distributed by United Artists.
 A woman who disguises herself as a slave girl in order to try to gain information from Captain Kidd about his hidden treasure.

 Plot

 A nobleman rescues Captain Kidd from the gallows in order to find his treasure.